ajitpalve/ajitpalve/README.md

-- 👋 Hi, I’m @ajitpalve
+- 👋 Hello there!
+I’m @ajitpalve.
-- 👀 I’m interested in Salesforce Development
+- 👀 I’m interested in Salesforce Development.
-- 🌱 I’m currently learning Salesforce
+- 🌱 I’m currently learning Salesforce, AWS.
+- 🛠 Tech Stack
+💻 Salesforce | Apex

 <!---
 ajitpalve/ajitpalve is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.